Instructions Reference

 #Index Building Cost

 Building a key index has a one-time cost proportional to the number of matched nodes.
 For a document with 10,000 products, the first key() call triggers a scan of all 10,000 products.
-Subsequent calls are near-instant.
+Later calls run almost instantly.

-If you define a key but never call key() for it, the index is never built — there is no wasted effort.
+If you define a key but never call key() for it, the processor never builds the index, so there is no wasted effort.

 #Memory

 Key indexes consume memory proportional to the number of entries.
-For large documents, this is usually worthwhile — the memory cost of the index is small compared to the document itself.
-But if you define many keys with broad match patterns (match="*"), the combined memory cost can be significant.
+For large documents, this cost is usually worthwhile: the memory cost of the index is small compared to the document itself.
+But if you define several keys with broad match patterns (match="*"), the combined memory cost can grow significant.

 #Comparison with Predicates